DiseaseTranscriptomicsLab/markeR/README.md

     influence gene set enrichment results, identifying significant associations with enrichment scores.

-It also includes some functions for visualising individual genes from a gene signature:
+`markeR` also includes some functions for visualising individual genes from a gene signature:

 -   **`IndividualGenes_Violins`:** creates violin plots of gene expression data with jittered points and optional faceting, allowing